openware/peatio/docs/currencies/plugin.md

     **Don't forget to describe custom steps here e.g.**

-    *For activating your hot wallet send some XRP to it* or *For ERC20 integration fee wallet is required*.
+    *"Send some XRP for wallet activation"* or *"For ERC20 integration fee wallet with ETH is required"*.

 * json-rpc.md